charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 - No actual memory or computational efficiency measurements
 - Lack of comparison between baseline and custom model
 - Limited context window for GPT-2
-- Not completely functional NSA and Performer implementations.
+- No functional Kerformer implementation

 ### Critical Risks/Assumptions